gzt/CholWishart/cran-comments.md

 * "digamma" is not mis-spelled.

-* This is a new release.
-I have read and agree with CRAN policies.

 ## Reverse dependencies

 There are no reverse dependencies.

 ## Other notes

-This is a minor set of changes from the previous version that does not make any incompatible changes to usage from previous versions.
+This is a minor set of changes from the previous version that does not make any incompatible changes in usage from previous versions.